 - The Corning Purchase Order number and Purchase Order Line number must appear on the invoice for all services and products ordered using this tool.
 If no Purchase Order is required, the requester name, their Corning address and telephone number must appear on the invoice.

 - The invoice must match line item numbers, descriptions, quantities, and prices with the corresponding information on the purchase order.
 If the information does not match exactly, payment may be delayed.
-Only one Invoice per Purchase Order will be allowed.
+Only one Purchase Order per invoice will be allowed.
 (Please see additional Invoice requirements below)

 - Use the "Ship To" and "Bill To" Address as specified on the Purchase order.